nashville-software-school/bangazon-inc/book-1-orientation/chapters/QUEST.md

 1. Create a method in the class called `ShowPrize`.
     * The method should accept an `Adventurer` as a parameter.
     * If the adventurer's `Awesomeness` is greater than zero, write the `_text` field to the console the same number of times as the value of the `Awesomeness` property.
-    * If the adventurer'a `Awesomeness` is zero or less than zero, write a message of pity to the console.
+    * If the adventurer's `Awesomeness` is zero or less than zero, write a message of pity to the console.
 1. In `Program.cs` create an instance of the `Prize`.
 1. At the end of the quest (before you ask if the user wants to repeat the quest) call the `ShowPrize` method.